MCH3003 : Memory Matters: Mediating Present Pasts for the Future

 Aims

-We live in times of an unprecedented ‘memory boom’, where conflicts over memory, memorials and commemoration are present in across society – in media and discourse as well as in heritage and memory practices.
-How do we remember and represent important issues from the past?
-What choices are made - and by whom - over what should be remembered, and what forgotten?
+We live in times of an unprecedented ‘memory boom’, where conflicts over memory, memorials and commemoration are present in society – in media and discourse as well as in heritage and memory practices.
+This module asks you to think about how we remember and represent important issues from the past and in which media.
+It asks: what choices are made - and by whom - over what should be remembered, and what forgotten?
 Who has the right to tell and the authority to be believed?
 Whose voices have been neglected and how are ‘memory activists’ changing this?
 How is memory mediated within society and culture and for what purposes?

 This interdisciplinary module aims to analyse why memory matters – to whom, when, where and how.
 It aims to give you tools to think about different scales and dimensions of memory; from the personal to the global, from the concrete to the virtual, from the happy to the horrific.
 It aims to give you the confidence to work with different theoretical, methodological and practical approaches to memory.
 It aims to enable you to identify relationships of power, pragmatic and utopian politics, and preoccupations with place in contemporary battles to remember, and, ultimately, to position yourself in this fascinating and contested field.